-The Director of Major Gifts will own a portfolio of major donors and direct the efforts of regional gifts officers (currently two), working to set fundraising targets and drive individual strategies for current and prospective supporters in their donor portfolios.
+The Director of Major Gifts will direct a team of five working to set fundraising targets, event strategies, and individual plans for current and prospective supporters in their donor portfolios.
 Both team and individual success requires execution of a “moves management” strategy to identify, cultivate, and solicit supporters capable of making gifts of $10,000+.

 The Institute for Humane Studies is a recognized leader in the development of talented students, scholars, and other intellectuals who share an interest in liberty and in advancing the principles and practice of freedom.
 IHS, founded in 1961, is a nonprofit 501(c)(3) educational organization, based at George Mason University, that works with students and scholars across a broad range of academic and professional disciplines.

 IHS is the premier provider of education in the ideas of liberty for college students from around the country, through a set of educational programs and Learn Liberty online videos.
 To cultivate talent for opinion-leading careers as professors, in the media, and in public policy, IHS annually awards nearly $1 million in scholarships to graduate students and works with more than 1,000 students in free summer seminars, sponsored internships, and various other career programs.

 Working with the Director of Development and IHS President to establish major donor fundraising goals and executing “Moves Management” to attain revenue targets.

 Leading a team of regional gift officers (currently two) responsible for driving renewal, upgrade, and new gifts.